Wooden and Porcelain House Wiring Cleats

 To see images of cleats in trade journals and catalogs, click on the links.

-Click on link in the first column to see photos of each cleat.
+Click on ID No. links in the first column to see full size photos of each cleat.

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z